 If left untreated, the chronic inflammation can cause the vertebrae in your spine to fuse together.
 When this happens, your spine may become less flexible and more rigid.
 You may have decreased range of motion when bending, twisting, or turning.
 You may also have greater and more frequent back pain.

-The inflammation from the spine and vertebrae can spread to other nearby joints, including the hips, shoulders, and ribs.
+The inflammation from your spine and vertebrae can spread to other nearby joints, including your hips, shoulders, and ribs.
 This may cause more pain and stiffness in your body.
-The inflammation may also affect the tendons and ligaments that connect to the bones, which may make moving joints increasingly difficult.
-In some cases, it’s possible that the inflammation will spread to organs, such as the bowel or even the lungs.
+The inflammation may also affect the tendons and ligaments that connect to your bones, which may make moving joints increasingly difficult.
+In some cases, it’s possible that the inflammation will spread to organs, such as your bowel or even your lungs.

 Complications of not treating the disease include:

-- compression fractures: Damaged, weakened bones may break easily.
-For people with ankylosing spondylitis, this is especially true in the spine’s vertebrae.
-Fractures in the bones of your spine may damage the spinal cord and the nerves connected to it.
+- Compression fractures: Damaged, weakened bones may break easily.
+For people with AS, this is especially true in the spine’s vertebrae.
+Fractures in the bones of your spine may damage your spinal cord and the nerves connected to it.

-- heart damage: Inflammation can spread to your heart and the aorta.
+- Heart damage: Inflammation can spread to your heart and aorta.
 Over time, the aorta may become enlarged and distorted as a result of the inflammation.
-A damage aortic valve may impair the heart’s ability to function properly.
+A damage aortic valve may impair your heart’s ability to function properly.

-Several other conditions occur in people with ankylosing spondylitis.
+Several other conditions occur in people with AS.
 These additional disorders or diseases include:

-- osteoporosis: Calcium poor bones are common in people with ankylosing spondylitis.
+- Osteoporosis: Calcium-poor bones are common in people with AS.
 These weak, fragile bones may fracture.
-Up to half of all patients with ankylosing spondylitis also have osteoporosis.
+Up to half of all patients with AS also have osteoporosis.

-If you suspect your symptoms are related to ankylosing spondylitis, see your doctor as soon as you can.
+If you suspect your symptoms are related to AS, see your doctor as soon as you can.
 The longer you wait, the greater the chances are you’ll experience more severe symptoms and complications.